Naveen300-Git/Book-Review-Website/README.md

 # IT254_miniproject
-Book Review Website with identifing expert review using Linear Regression
+Book Review Website with identifying expert review using Linear Regression

 Project members